rapidsai/cuml/cpp/DEVELOPER_GUIDE.md

 The implementation of cuML is single threaded.

 ## Public cuML interface
+### Terminology
+We have the following supported APIs:
+1. Core cuML interface aka stateless C++ API aka C++ API aka `libcuml++.so`
+2. Stateful convenience C++ API - wrapper around core API (WIP)
+3. C API - wrapper around core API aka `libcuml.so`

 ### Motivation
-The public cuML interface is stateless for two main reasons:
+Our C++ API is stateless for two main reasons:
 1. To ease the serialization of ML algorithm's state information (model, hyper-params, etc), enabling features such as easy pickling in the python layer.
-2. To provide proper C bindings for interfacing with languages that can't consume C++ APIs  directly.
+2. To easily provide a proper C API for interfacing with languages that can't consume C++ APIs  directly.

 Thus, this section lays out guidelines for managing state along the API of cuML.

 ### General guideline
-As mentioned before, functions exposed via the base cuML C++ layer must be stateless.
+As mentioned before, functions exposed via the C++ API must be stateless.
 Things that are OK to be exposed on the interface:
 1. Any [POD](https://en.wikipedia.org/wiki/Passive_data_structure) - see [std::is_pod](https://en.cppreference.com/w/cpp/types/is_pod) as a reference for C++11  POD types.
 2. `cumlHandle` - since it stores GPU-related state which has nothing to do with the model/algo state.
 If you're working on a C-binding, use `cumlHandle_t`([reference](src/cuML_api.h)), instead.
 3. Pointers to POD types (explicitly putting it out, even though can be considered as a POD).
-Internally, for the C++ base layer at least, these stateless functions are free to use their own temporary classes, as long as they are not exposed on the interface.
+Internal to the C++ API, these stateless functions are free to use their own temporary classes, as long as they are not exposed on the interface.

-### `libcuml++.so` (aka C++ API)
+### Stateless C++ API
 Using the Decision Tree Classifier algorithm as an example, the following way of exposing its API would be wrong according to the guidelines in this section, since it exposes a non-POD C++ class object in the C++ API:
 ```cpp
 template <typename T>